-It is important to life insurance underwriters that you actually have the tests performed that your heart doctor is requesting, or to have some kind of notes in your health files from your doctor indicating that it was ok to skip that heart test.
+It is important to life insurance underwriters that you actually have the tests performed that your heart doctor is requesting.

-This will save you from having to fill out multiple life insurance applications upfront, and will also save you from future problems with life insurance companies due to having submitted multiple life insurance applications
+This will save you from having to fill out multiple life insurance applications upfront.

-Once we have your medical underwriting information, we will send it to life insurance underwriters for preliminary life insurance quotes.
+Once we have your medical underwriting information, we will send it to life insurance underwriters for preliminary feedback.

 It takes 3-5 days to hear back from companies.